k-ahn2/wps2/README.md

-> [!NOTE]
-> WPS is seeking developers to build the replication functionality and support WPS for the Amateur Radio community - if you're interested, please let us know!

 # WPS - A Messaging Service and Protocol for Packet Radio

 WPS is a backend service and protocol that provides messaging services over Packet Radio.
 Currently built to interface with a BPQ or Xrouter node, WPS is directly exposed to the AX:25 packet network and can be systematically accessed by end user applications that implement its protocol.